 The resulting trajectory, or flow map is

-where $\xb_{0}$ is the initial condition at time $t_0$, $t$ is a time between $t\in[t_0, t_0 + T]$, and $T$ is an period of integration.
-Next, we consider a purely deterministic perturbation to the dynamics which yield a system:
+where $\xb_{0}$ is the initial condition at time $t_0$, $t$ is a time between $t\in[t_0, t_0 + T]$, and $T$ is the eventual period of integration.
+Next, we consider a deterministic perturbation to the dynamics which yields a system:

 where $\epsilon$ is a small scalar parameter such that: